JGoodwillieV/GoodSwim/PUSH_NOTIFICATIONS_SETUP.md

-# 🔔 StormTracker Push Notifications Setup Guide
+# 🔔 GoodSwim Push Notifications Setup Guide

-Complete guide to enable push notifications for parent accounts in StormTracker.
+Complete guide to enable push notifications for parent accounts in GoodSwim.

 ## 📋 Table of Contents